Designing an Innovation Ecosystem: a transdisciplinary approach to service development

 This initiative is not like a traditional strategic plan that decays once it’s written.
 Instead, I’m aiming to build a systematic yet flexible framework that adapts organically to our ongoing needs and activities.
 I’m on a quest to design a strategic (and action-driving) ecosystem that co-evolves with us over the years.
 It’s very much a work in progress, but I wanted to share where I’m at with all this.

-I'm grateful for my Transition Design teammate Jennifer Brown, who helped me think about different ways to visualizing these ideas.
+I'm grateful for my Transition Design teammate Jennifer Brown, who helped me think about different ways of visualizing these ideas.
+Her template is amazing — Thanks Jen!

 Previous